Monty Python, Eric Idle and John Du Prez

 Thursday, August 10th – Saturday, August 19th

 This is Lady Agatha at her best!
 An elderly widow is murdered at a clifftop seaside house… What is the connection between a failed suicide attempt, a wrongful accusation of theft against a schoolgirl, and the romantic life of a famous tennis player?
 To the casual observer, apparently nothing.
 But when a house party gathers at Gull’s Point, the seaside home of the elderly widow, earlier events come to a dramatic head.
-It’s all part of a carefully paid plan – for murder.
+It’s all part of a carefully laid plan – for murder.
 Don’t miss this dramatic and highly entertaining who-dunnit—it wouldn’t be summer without Lady Agatha at The Barnstormers!

 DRIVING MISS DAISY